PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/packet-crafting.md

 // let's get the IPv4 layer
 pcpp::IPv4Layer* ipLayer = parsedPacket.getLayerOfType<pcpp::IPv4Layer>();
 // change source IP address
-ipLayer->setSrcIpAddress(pcpp::IPv4Address(std::string("1.1.1.1")));
+ipLayer->setSrcIPv4Address(pcpp::IPv4Address(std::string("1.1.1.1")));
 // change IP ID
-ipLayer->getIPv4Header()->ipId = htons(4000);
+ipLayer->getIPv4Header()->ipId = pcpp::hostToNet16(4000);
 // change TTL value
 ipLayer->getIPv4Header()->timeToLive = 12;
 ```

-First we changed the source IPv4 address to `"1.1.1.1"` using the method `setSrcIpAddress()` and provided it an instance of the class `IPv4Address` with the value of `"1.1.1.1"`.
+First we changed the source IPv4 address to `"1.1.1.1"` using the method `setSrcIPv4Address()` and provided it an instance of the class `IPv4Address` with the value of `"1.1.1.1"`.
 Then, we used the `getIPv4Header()` method which casts the raw packet bytes to a struct called `iphdr*` in the same way we did in the packet parsing tutorial, but this time instead of reading values we're changing them.
 It is very important to understand that the `iphdr*` object gives access to the actual packet bytes so it can be both read and manipulated, and each change affects the actual packet data.
-When setting fields which are wider than 1 byte it's important to write in network order and that's why we're using `htons()` to set the IP ID to 4000.
+When setting fields which are wider than 1 byte it's important to write in network order and that's why we're using `hostToNet16()` to set the IP ID to 4000.

 Let's move on to the next layer - **TCP**: